Spoonail-Iroiro/maginai/INSTALL_en.md

 If the text appears in red or is not displayed at all, please check the installation steps again.

-You can find detailed error messages in the browser's developer console when CoAW is running on a web browser.
+You can find detailed error messages in the developer console.
-To launch CoAW from a web browser, see `●Open 『\game\index.html』 in a browser` section in `Please read this first.txt` in the game docs.

-\* To access the developer console in Google Chrome, go to Menu > More Tools > Developer Tools.
-\* F12 won't work once the game has started.
+(For how to, see [How to Open the Developer Console Section](#how-to-open-the-developer-console).)

 ### How to Update
 If you updated CoAW or want to update maginai, follow this installation steps again.